aframevr/aframe/docs/core/entity.md

 ### `play ()`

 `play` will start any dynamic behavior as defined by animations and components.
 This is automatically called when the entity is attached.
 When an entity calls `play`, it will call `play` on all of its children.

 ```js
 entity.pause();
 entity.play();
 ```

+[sound]: ../components/sound.md

 For example, the [sound component][sound] on play will begin playing the sound.

 ### `setAttribute (attr, value, componentAttrValue)`

 If `attr` is not the name of a registered component or the component is a single-property component, `setAttribute` behaves mostly as it normally would:

 ```js
 entity.setAttribute('visible', false);
 ```

 Though if `attr` is the name of a registered component, it may handle special parsing for the value.
-For example, the [position component][position] is a single-property component, but its property type parser allows it to take an object:
+For example, the [position component][position] is a single-property component, but its property type parser allows it to take an
+object:

 ```js
 entity.setAttribute('position', { x: 1, y: 2, z: 3 });